joseph-long/essayer/_drafts/defaults.md

 When we think of defaults today--factory defaults, default search engines, default home-pages, we think first and foremost of their pre-set nature.
-Yet, buried underneath all those dusty menus full of configurable but untouched options lies our true Default, that subliminal abdication of our responsibility as human operators to specify an instruction for the machine.
+Yet, buried underneath all those dusty menus full of configurable but untouched options lies our true Default, that unwitting abdication of our responsibility as human operators to specify an instruction for the machine.

 The unflattering denotation of the default was probably not lost on early